The New Home Experience

 When the time comes to write the contract, you jump at the chance to own the home.

 In a fast moving market, new home communities in Northern VA can sell quickly.

 Maybe you have one particular lot picked out, and the time to put a contract in has come.

-I have been through the experience of purchasing a new home many times with clients.
+We have been through the experience of purchasing a new home many times with clients.
 Builders know how to make it as pleasant and as painless as possible.

-After touring a model, seeing the lot, the colorful 3d renderings and hearing about all the incentives, the last thing on your mind is inspecting your new property.
+After touring a model, seeing the lot, the colorful 3d renderings and hearing about all the incentives, the last thing on your mind is inspecting your property.